-Have you ever stood in a queue without knowing how long it will be before it’s your turn?
-We all know how frustrating this uncertainty can be, especially when you have a deadline to make.
-With a new update for Wematter’s software Deep Space, this uncertainty becomes history thanks to the time estimation feature!
+Have you ever stood in a queue without knowing how long you’d have to wait your turn?
+We all know how frustrating that uncertainty can be, especially when you have pressing deadlines.
+With the latest update for Wematter’s Deep Space software, we’re leaving that uncertainty behind thanks to our new time estimation feature!

-In our latest software update, a new function calculates how long a print job will take.
-Deep Space calculates this when you upoad the models to the program.
-It then updates the estimate with each change that you make.
-The software does this based on the current build volume and speed of the laser in the 3D-printer.
-The software then rounds it off to the closest number of hours.
+Wematter added a new function that calculates the time needed for your print jobs in its latest software update.
+Deep Space makes these calculations when you upload models to the program.
+It then updates the estimate with each change that you make to the print.
+The software runs this function based on the current build volume and the speed of your 3D printer’s laser.
+The software then rounds the estimate off to the closest number of hours.

-To make it easier to see how large the current build volume is, a height meter has been added in connection with the build scene.
-A line on this scale indicates the current height of the volume and next to this line is the time estimation for the print job.
+A height meter has been added to the build scene to make it easier to determine the size of your current build volume.
+Lines on this scale indicate the current height of the volume, and next to this line is the time estimate for the print job.

 Packing density warning

-If you place too many models on the scene, in relation to the current build volume, a warning will now also show.
-This warning is in the form of a triangle symbol next to the job time estimation.
-It activates when the packing density exceeds a certain percentage of the current build volume.
+If you place too many models on the scene in relation to the current build volume, Deep Space will now warn you of the problem.
+The warning appears as a yellow triangle symbol next to the job time estimate, and it activates when the packing density exceeds a given percentage of the current build volume.

-This is a support to make the user aware of how the placement of the models can affect their properties.
-When you place two or more objects too close to each other, thermal effects will influence both their mechanical and geometric properties.
+This new annunciator makes sure that the user is aware of the negative effects created by the placement of their models in the build chamber.
+When you place two or more objects too close to each other, thermal effects will influence their mechanical and geometric properties.